A/203426 Rifleman Ernest Nicholes, The King’s Royal Rifle Corps

 who was killed in action

-Ernest is named on the Little Gaddesden Roll of Honour but is not named on the Church or Village War Memorials in Little Gaddesden because, although his family worshipped in Little Gaddesden Church, their farm at Ward’s Hurst, Ringshall was in Ivinghoe parish.
-For this reason, he is commemorated on Ivinghoe War Memorial.
+Ernest is named on the Little Gaddesden Roll of Honour.
+However, he is not named on the Church or Village War Memorials in Little Gaddesden because, although his family worshipped in Little Gaddesden Church, their farm at Ward’s Hurst, Ringshall was in Ivinghoe parish.
+He is, therefore, commemorated on Ivinghoe War Memorial.

 The King’s Royal Rifle Corps Memorial at Winchester 10

-A Memorial Card, illustrating the King’s Royal Rifle Corps Statue erected in the Close at Winchester Cathedral “In memory of those gallant Officers, Warrant Officers, Non-Commissioned Officers and Riflemen who fell during the Great War 1914-1918” has been passed down through the family of another Little Gaddesden man of the KRRC who was killed in the First World War: Arthur Bertram Gentle.
+A Memorial Card, illustrating the King’s Royal Rifle Corps Statue erected in the Close at Winchester Cathedral, has been passed down through the family of another Little Gaddesden man of the KRRC who was killed in the First World War: Arthur Bertram Gentle.
+The card was issued “In memory of those gallant Officers, Warrant Officers, Non-Commissioned Officers and Riflemen who fell during the Great War 1914-1918“

 The rifleman on the statue is in full service dress with a Lee-Enfield rifle by his side.
 The Memorial was unveiled on 24th May 1922 by Prince Henry, “lately 2nd Lieutenant in the Regiment, and third son of H.M The King, Colonel in Chief” and bears no names.
-Its inscription today reads “To the glory of God and in memory of the Officers, Warrant Officers, Non-Commissioned Officers and Riflemen of The King’s Royal Rifle Corps who gave their lives for their King and Country in the Great War 1914-1918 and 1939-45”.
+Its inscription today reads:

 A Roll of Honour is held within the Cathedral.
 The names of all Officers, Warrant Officers, Non-Commissioned Officers and Riflemen of the Regiment who fell in the Great War are listed in alphabetical order with their dates of death “engrossed on vellum… and bound in a large volume”.
 “A beautiful work of art, it lies in an oaken case resting upon a stone plinth between two of the columns in the Nave of the Cathedral.”
 One of those named is Rifleman Ernest Nicholes.
 This Roll was unveiled the same day as the statue by H.R.H.
 Princess Beatrice, whose son Prince Maurice of Battenberg was a Lieutenant in the 1st Battalion and killed leading his Platoon on 27th October 1914, the first day of the First Battle of Ypres.